*Updated June 2020*

 However the supermarkets and ‘fast food’ convenience stores (where you can buy paninis, slices of pizza, salads etc) were really good value.

-There’s no denying that Slovenia is a cheaper place to visit than its more touristy neighbours, like Italy.
+There’s no denying that Slovenia is a cheap place to visit, especially compared to its more touristy neighbours, like Italy.

 5. There are Some Incredible Castles